-Adding Text and Links
+Adding text and hyperlinks

 When you create a new form, a header and footer are included by default.
 Simply click on the tab to the left of the area in question in order to edit it.
 In the popup that appears, just type in your text, then click the Save button when you are done.

 If you would like to add a new text area (or you are editing a form from which you have deleted the header or footer and would like to add those again), simply use the buttons along the top of the form editor.
 A Header will appear at the top of the form, a Footer at the bottom, and a Text area can be dragged to any position in the form once added.

 You can easily make clickable links in these text areas.
 When editing one of them, just highlight the text that you would like to become a link, then click the button that looks like a chain link in the toolbar of the popup.

 In the new window that appears, enter the full URL (including http://) of the page you would like the link to be connected to, select whether you would like the link to open in the same window or a new one, and give the link a title, which will appear if someone hovers their mouse over the link before clicking it, like a tooltip.
 When you're done, click the "Insert" button.

 If you would like to add an image to your form, the image does need to be hosted somewhere online.
 To add it to your form, first get the URL of the image by visiting the page the image is on, right click on the image, and choose "Copy Image URL" from the menu that appears (the text for copying the image URL will vary depending on your browser, for example a browser such as Google Chrome may have "Copy Image URL").